UmarShabazov/tokenSearcher/README.md

 ## Key Components

 ### 1. `ApplicationMode`
-The ApplicationMode interface defines different modes of application operation:
+The `ApplicationMode` interface defines different modes of application operation:

 - CommandLineService — a command-line implementation that allows file paths and search queries to be passed as arguments.
 - ConsoleService — an interactive console implementation that enables the user to manually enter commands.

-### 2. `Indexable (Index Management Interface)`
+### 2. `Search Engine Interface (SearchEngine)`
-The Indexable interface manages core indexing and search operations:
+The `SearchEngine` interface manages core indexing and search operations:

 - addPath(String path) — adds the specified path (file or directory) to the index.
 - search(String query) — performs a keyword search.